Russia: Racism and abuse in asylum centres

 "I was assaulted by the son of a woman who works at the camp," he tells me.

 "We can't go out alone.
 We have to go out in groups.
-It is really dangerous for us to live here."'Racist in charge'
+It is really dangerous for us to live here."

 After climbing up a steep wooded path still covered in snow to enter the camp through the back entrance, I found a collection of rotting mobile homes that had been used by East German labourers in the 1980s.